1.1 In these conditions:

 3.2 Our Principal Office is 125 Portland Street, Manchester, M1 4QD.

-3.3 You can contact us by telephone on 0161 923 8065, via our website www.themanchester.co.uk, by post to PO Box 4256, Manchester, M60 3AX, by email to email@example.com, or in person by calling into our branch at 24 Queen Street, Manchester, M2 5HX, or one of our agencies.
+3.3 You can contact us by telephone on 0161 923 8065, via our website www.themanchester.co.uk, by post to PO Box 4255, Manchester, M60 3AT, by email to email@example.com, or in person by calling into one of our agencies.
 Full details of our agency network are available on request.

-3.4 We are a member of the Building Societies Association and we are covered by the Financial Services Compensation Scheme (FSCS).
+3.4 We are a member of the Building Societies Association and UK Finance and we are covered by the Financial Services Compensation Scheme (FSCS).
 Details of how the FSCS can apply to depositors, including individuals and businesses, will be provided on account opening and is available on request.

 4.1 If you open one of our accounts, you will (except where the account is a deposit account) be a Shareholding Member of the Society and therefore our Rules will apply.
 However, these Terms and Conditions, or any relevant special conditions for a particular account as detailed in the Key Product Features, will override the Rules in the case of any inconsistency.